 Ideally, one would desire to remain (whether as an individual or a computer system) at the level of optimal productivity – but it seems that some law inclines us towards increasing productivity which eventually results in a loss of productivity.

 Now, the question is, how do we correct such improper functioning?
 The temptation is to provide pat answers with simplistic explanations.
-Please don’t – those make me angry.
+Please don’t – those make me angry.2I’m not here suggesting I don’t want help, or that others don’t want help when experiencing such difficulties…rather I am trying to express the experiential feeling one has when offered help by someone who is not presently in a situation of experiential angst.
+There is a certain resistance which the sufferer must overcome, but there is also a certain humility, patience, and empathy which the “helper” may bring that can ease this process.
+Further, vulnerability is usually useful – but not surface vulnerability.
+An individual feels alive when empathized with in a meaningful way.
 If it was quite that simple I am sure I would have gotten it all figured out and settled already.
 On the other hand, I believe that most things are relatively simple to comprehend but difficult to exercise.

 [Consider this somewhat free-flowing thought, I am not here writing in my usual prepared way in which I carefully consider or edit my thoughts…which I do quite frequently, but rather this being a stream of consciousness in which I am expressing emotion which I recognize may not be the “way it ought to be,” – but I think before something can become the way it ought to be, we must acknowledge the way it is.]